tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/2022_Lee_Martino_Bismark_Bentley_IMJ_Older_people_living_in_squalor.md

 Excluded studies:
 > Conference abstracts, case reports with *three or less participants*, expert opinions and review articles were excluded.
 The process of selection was performed by a single author (SML).

 %% Patients included, need to note number, exclusion criteria, how they were recruited, etc %%

+Total studies included = 67 [N:: 67]

 ## Intervention

-Literature was coded based on a principilism framework
+Literature was coded based on a principilism framework:
+1. Cognitive profile and that decision making
+2. Natural trajectory of squalid living
+3. Positive and Negative outcomes of intervention
+4. Utilisation of resources by older people, impact on others, and justice

 %% some studies don't have an intervention, essentially what was being tested for %%